 Residential aged care (RAC) is an essential service for older people and some younger people with complex health conditions and disability who can no longer live at home and need help with everyday tasks or health care.
-NSW Health operates RAC in nine State Government Residential Aged Care Facilities (SGRACFs) and 63 Multipurpose Services (MPSs).
+NSW Health operates RAC in seven State Government Residential Aged Care Facilities (SGRACFs) and 63 Multipurpose Services (MPSs).

 In response to the COVID-19 pandemic, SGRACFs and MPSs must enhance infection prevention and control measures and review staff moving between RAC sections and Acute/Emergency Departments (EDs), to reduce the risk of transmission.
 COVID-19 is a significant health risk particularly for older people and individuals with co-morbidities or low immunity.
 International, national and state reports show residential aged care facilities (RACFs) are particularly susceptible to COVID-19 outbreaks.